 Here at NWI, we do chinchilla and small/exotic animal rescue.
-We take in chinchillas, small animals, and small exotics, ensure that they are healthy and socialized over a period of at least 14 days, and adopt them out to approved homes.
+We take in chinchillas, small animals, and small exotics, ensure that they are healthy and socialized over a period of 14+ days, and adopt them out to approved homes.

 On this page, you will find info regarding the chinchilla, small animal, and small exotic rescuing that we do.

 All rescues are listed on our various "Available Chinchillas" pages.
 The rescue chins are clearly noted as rescues in their descriptions.

 We thank everyone who has made a donation to the rescue, regardless of the amount!
 Every bit helps!
 Your generosity helps out the rescue more than you know.
 We acknowledge all donations on our Donations page.

 In A Nutshell...

 NWI Chinchilla Rescue was founded in 2003 as a non-profit, no-kill, chinchilla rescue.
 Since then, the rescue has expanded to include other small animals, small exotics, as well as the occasional reptile / amphibian.